noaione/yuusha-shoukan-ln/sources/v06/chapter3.md

 anything for me to lead her to?

 I-I did think about a date course, but would this really be okay?
 Would Kuro enjoy it?
 I’m starting to get absurdly anxious here...
-All the riajuus of the world, I’m sorry that I kept on thinking you all should explode, but can’t you at least give me some hint?!
+All the normies of the world, I’m sorry that I kept on thinking you all should explode, but can’t you at least give me some hint?!